joejag/techblog/_posts/2017-03-18-revealing-design.md

 All done!
 Shall we move on?
 Where do you see yourself in five years time?

-Actually I'd like to revisit that solution please.
+I'd like to revisit that solution, please.

 I've often found that design is hidden underneath conditionals.
-By removing conditionals we can reveal the truth about a design that was begging to be discovered.
+By removing conditionals, we can reveal the truth about a design that was begging to be discovered.

 So how do we rewrite the above solution to no longer use conditionals?